Eugene-Mikhalaki/dev-toolkit-installer/README.md

 ## Features

-*   Updates the system and installs essential packages.
 *   Installs and configures Zsh with Oh My Zsh and the Powerlevel10k theme for an enhanced terminal experience.
 *   Includes useful Zsh plugins:
     *   `zsh-autosuggestions`: Provides command suggestions as you type.